spoonsso/dannce/README.md

 |  Windows 10  |  3.6.8 |   1.10.0   |  9.0 |  7.6  |
 |  Windows 10  |  3.6.8 |    1.4.x   |  8.0 |  6.0  |

 We recommend installing `DANNCE` within a conda environment using `python 3.6.x`.

-1. Install tensorflow by following the instructions [here](https://www.tensorflow.org/install/pip).
-This is often as simple as `pip install tensorflow==1.10.0` or `pip install tensorflow-gpu==1.10.0` for gpu support.
+We also recommend installing tensorflow 1.9.0 or 1.10.0 for `DANNCE`, as we have extensively tested `DANNCE` with these builds.
+The following steps can be followed for installation:

-2. Install dependencies with the included setup script `python setup.py install`
+1. Install dependencies with the included setup script `python setup.py install`

+2. Install required GPU drivers, along with CUDA v9.0 and cuDNN v7.2.
+For more information, see [here](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html).
+For Ubuntu 18.04, you can also use the bash script in this repository, `ubuntu18.04_cuda_9.0_cudnn_install_instructions.sh`.

+3. Install tensorflow 1.9.0 using `conda install tensorflow-gpu==1.9.0 or tensorflow 1.10.0 using `conda install tensorflow-gpu==1.10.0.

 ## Formatting The Data
 During training and evaluation, DANNCE requires a set of videos across multiple views, a camera calibration parameters file, and a "matched frames" file that indexes the videos to ensure synchrony.
 DANNCE also supports data in the form of individual images and volumetric `.npy` files (used to accelerate training).
 For evaluation, the default data format is video.